 - Problems with work or social life

-- Mood problems, including anxiety
+- Mood problems, including anxiety and depression

 Causes of Insomnia